-Fluvoxamine treatment of social phobia (social anxiety disorder): a double-blind, placebo-controlled study.
+Fluvoxamine treatment of social phobia (social anxiety disorder): A double-blind, placebo-controlled study.

 Kategorie Primary study